WHAT HAS OLEUM DONE UP TILL NOW?

 - A report on the common and emerging fraud cases has been finalized and a paper will be submitted to a scientific journal, as open access contribution.

 - A protocol for the in-house validation of the analytical methods has been prepared; the selection of the four analytical methods and two sensory reference materials to be full validated was done; inter-laboratory experiments on these selected analytical methods and RMs are in course.

 To enhance methodology for the organoleptic assessment by improving reproducibility and developing a conjoint instrumental and sensory quantitative enhanced procedure (Quantitative Panel Test), including the adoption of at least two sensory reference materials:

-- Two new artificial sensory reference materials (for the winey-vinegary and rancid defects) have been formulated ad hoc to resemble the defects and assessed by the OLEUM sensory panels for the detection threshold evaluation; their full validation it is in course with the contribution of panels not involved in the OLEUM project.
+- Two new artificial sensory reference materials (for the winey-vinegary and rancid defects) have been formulated ad hoc to resemble the defects and assessed by the OLEUM sensory panels for the detection threshold evaluation; their full validation it is in course with the contribution of panels not involved as partners in the OLEUM project.

 To investigate on the analytical methods for verifying the olive oil quality:

 - A series of extra virgin olive oil mixtures under different conditions of storage are being analyzed with different analytical tools (NMR, FT-IR, fluorescence spectroscopy, HPLC-MS/DAD-FLD, HS-SPME-GC/MS/FID) to evaluate the freshness/quality deterioration.